Looking to sculpt a flat, strong midsection without sit-ups? Pilates exercises can activate and tone your core muscles.

 Use the same starting position as in Progression 1.
 Lift your feet off the floor so there are 90-degree angles at your knees and hips.
-Your arms are extended straight out from your shoulders and your fingertips are slightly off the ground.
+Your arms are extended straight out from your shoulders, and your fingertips are slightly off the floor.

 Repeat either exercise above, but this time lift and hold the upper body off the floor as you lower your arms.